SSoelvsten/adiar/README.md

 ## Bibliography
 Copies of the most relevant papers are placed here for convenience.

+## Pseudocode
+To better understand the algorithm in detail, the `Reduce` and `Apply` algorithm have been written as pseudocode.
+These are _python_ files for the syntax highlighting, but that does not mean they are supposed to be compilable and possible to run.
+These have then been extended with other commonly used algorithms.

 ## Report
 The LaTeX source for a report on this project.
 This could be repurposed into a paper in the event the benchmark results are promising.